storybook-eol/storybook-deployer/README.md

 # Storybook Deployer

 This is a simple tool allows you to deploy your Storybook into a static hosting service.
-(Currently, GitHub Pages only.)
+(Currently, GitHub Pages and AWS S3 beta)

 ## Getting Started